Blake Percival

-Blake Percival was the Director of Fieldwork Services, Western Pennsylvania,(WPA), for USIS.
-He became a whistleblower in July 2011, when he filed a qui tam suit saying he was fired from USIS, for not ordering his subordinates to submit cases to the U.S. Government for payment, that had not been completed.
+Blake Percival was the director of fieldwork services, Western Pennsylvania (WPA), for USIS.
+He became a whistleblower in July 2011, when he filed a qui tam suit saying he was fired from USIS, for not ordering his subordinates to submit cases to the U.S. government for payment, that had not been completed.
 He had worked for USIS from January 2001 to June 2011.
 In his suit he stated he had been fired after he refused to order his employees to continue an elaborate fraud known as dumping.

 The suit was filed under seal in U.S. District Court in Montgomery, Alabama.
-His allegations were investigated by the U.S. Department of Justice (DOJ) and in October 2013 the DOJ joined Percival’s suit and removed the seal.
+His allegations were investigated by the U.S. Department of Justice (DOJ) and in October 2013 the DOJ joined Percival's suit and removed the seal.
 The case, United States of America ex rel.
 Blake Percival v.
 U.S. Investigations Services, Civil Action No. 11-CV-527-WKW, was filed in U.S. District Court, Middle District of Alabama (Northern Division).
-On January 22, 2014 the DOJ filed their formal complaint against USIS.
+On January 22, 2014, the DOJ filed their formal complaint against USIS.
 In their filing the DOJ stated that USIS committed fraud on at least 665,000 background investigations.
-This case was moved to Washington, D.C. on April 25, 2014.
-The case was settled on August 19.
-2015 when USIS agreed to forgo claims to more than $30,000,000 it was owed by the U.S. Government.
-On December 18, 2015 the Department of Justice awarded Percival 20%, just over $6,000,000, of the money recovered from USIS.
+This case was moved to Washington, D.C., on April 25, 2014.
+The case was settled on August 19, 2015, when USIS agreed to forgo claims to more than $30,000,000 it was owed by the U.S. Government.
+On December 18, 2015, the Department of Justice awarded Percival 20%, just over $6,000,000, of the money recovered from USIS.

 Education

-Percival graduated from Bluefield State College in January 2000 with a Regeants Bachelor of Arts Degree.
+Percival graduated from Bluefield State College in January 2000 with a Regents Bachelor of Arts Degree.

-He graduated from the West Virginia State Police Academy in April 1994 as part of the 86th Basic Class, which certified him as a Police Officer in West Virginia.

-He graduated from the Montgomery Police Academy’s lateral training class in 1998, which certified him as a Police Officer in Alabama.
+He graduated from the West Virginia State Police Academy in April 1994 as part of the 86th Basic Class, which certified him as a police officer in West Virginia.
+He graduated from the Montgomery Police Academy's lateral training class in 1998, which certified him as a police officer in Alabama.

-In 2008 he was licensed as a private investigator by the State of Minnesota Board of Private Detective and Protective Agent Services.

-In April 2013 he was certified in Alabama as a Magistrate by the Alabama Judicial College.
+In 2008, he was licensed as a private investigator by the State of Minnesota Board of Private Detective and Protective Agent Services.
+In April 2013, he was certified in Alabama as a magistrate by the Alabama Judicial College.

 Early career

 From February 1986 to March 1992 Percival served in the U.S. Army.
-While in the Army he worked as a Material Control Accounting Specialist for 4 years and as a Military Police Officer for 2 years.
+While in the Army he worked as a material control accounting specialist for four years and as a military police officer for two years.
 He was assigned at Fort Ord, California, Fort Rucker, Alabama, and Fuerth, Germany.
-In March 1992 he was honorably discharged at the rank of Sergeant.
+In March 1992 he was honorably discharged at the rank of sergeant.

-From 1994 to 2001, Percival worked as a Police Officer.
-He held Police Officer positions in West Virginia and Alabama.
+From 1994 to 2001, Percival worked as a police officer.
+He held police officer positions in West Virginia and Alabama.
 In West Virginia he worked at Beckley Police Department, and in Alabama he worked at Baptist Health Police Department, Auburn University at Montgomery, (A.U.M.)
 Police Department, and Wetumpka Police Department.
-He also worked as a Bailiff at the City of Montgomery Alabama Municipal Court.
+He also worked as a bailiff at the City of Montgomery Alabama Municipal Court.